eoinkelly/notes/oauth/book-mastering-oauth.md

     * protected resource: user account details on service A
     * OAuth2 can't do this alone - it needs OpenID on top to provide authentication

 These are the same thing!
-A *client* is accessing a *protected resource* on behalf of a *user* in both cases
+A *client* is accessing a *protected resource* on behalf of a *user* in both cases.

-**OAuth2 is an authorization protocol not an authentication protcol!**
+* **OAuth2 is an authorization protocol not an authentication protcol!**
+    * the OAuth2 spec never says **how** a user proves their identity to the auth server
+* From the spec
+    > The way in which the authorization server authenticates the resource owner
+    > (e.g., username and password login, session cookies) is beyond the scope of
+    > this specification.

 OpenID can provide an authentication layer on top of OAuth2